 Project beneficiaries do not need to be identified in the application.
-Beneficiaries will apply through the local jurisdiction for eligibility to purchase a constructed housing unit.

 DLG will post program guidelines and open an application.
 DLG will receive the applications and make funding decisions based on completeness of the application, compliance with threshold items, review of minimum score, justification for funding, and feasibility of the project.
-A city, county, or tribal authority will apply in conjunction with an eligible developer who is committed to the project and completing the work in a timely manner.
+A city, county, or tribal authority will apply in conjunction with an eligible developer/owner who is committed to the project and completing the work in a timely manner.

-DLG recognizes that the maximum award per-unit will not cover all development costs, and requires applicants to look for financing options to fully fund projects and document all other funds.
+DLG recognizes that the maximum award amount will not cover all development costs, and requires applicants to look for financing options to fully fund projects and document all other funds.